JRyanShue/EfficientNet/README.md

 # EfficientNet
 This model is built for image classification.
 Implementation of the paper "EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks" (2019) from scratch.
-The code will train the 5.3M-parameter EfficientNet-B0 for compute efficiency.
+The code will train the 4M-parameter EfficientNet-B0 for compute efficiency.
-The goal will be to match the accuracy attained by the official implementation of EfficientNet-B0 on ImageNet.
+The goal will be to match the accuracy attained by the official implementation of EfficientNet-B0 on CIFAR-10 (98.1%).

 ## MBConv
 Like the original EfficientNet implementation, this model will use MBConv bottleneck layers as the convolutional layers.